Notification Routes

 {% hint style="info" %}

-The test button in Connected Apps requires Admin permissions.
+The test button in Destinations requires Admin permissions.
 The test button within monitors works for Editor permissions and respects your RBAC data scope.

 {% endhint %}